Worth $23

 “Actor, huh?
 I used to be a talent agent.”

-If I would’ve known that, I wouldn’t have told him about my acting.
-There were still more things to know about the people I attended high school with.
+I didn’t know that.
+If I did, I wouldn’t have told him about my acting.
+There were still more things to learn about my alumni.

-Ben picked up his Old-Fashioned and sipped it, keeping his beady brown eyes on me.
+Ben picked up an Old-Fashioned and sipped it.
+He kept his beady brown eyes on me.
 “What films have you played in?”

 I’d worried about that question, too.
-“Independent films, which you probably don’t know about.”
+“Independent films,” I said.
+“You’ve probably never heard of them.”

 “I’m a film buff,” Ben said.
 “Try me.”